 Wanting more than a breathtaking scene to paint, Jame's goal is to portray the essence of emotion.
 He strives to give his paintings depth so that the viewer can go beyond what initially drew them into the work of art.
 "Capturing a frozen moment in time with great emotion is what we do as an artist."

-creative writing instructor
+screenwriting and creative writing instructor

 Jill Murphy Long, author of the award-winning Permission to…book series and novels.
 She is a professional writer, filmmaker, and teacher.
 She loves to inspire others and has assisted more than 35 writers, who have become authors and screenwriters whose films are now produced.